peterkinget/MOS_OP/README.md

 ![MOS Small Signal Model](img/MOS_ss_model.png)

+The current is going to be bigger than , except at very high frequencies; since , those frequencies are beyond the of the transistor.
+Similarly when , the current due to is typically larger than due to .
+And, in strong inversion.

+$$
+\frac{1}{2\pi}
+$$

 See Y. Tsividis and C. McAndrew, Operation and modeling of the MOS transistor, 3rd ed.
 New York: Oxford University Press, 2011.